tangerinedream/AWS_EC2_Scheduler/README.md

 You have a need to manage multiple Workloads across various AWS Regions.
 This is supported out of the box.
 ![Scheduler_MultiWorkloads.png](https://s3.amazonaws.com/gman-aws-ec2-scheduler/github-diagrams/Scheduler_MultiWorkloads.png)

+#### MultiAccount support
+In case there is a need for controlling resources in different account from the account where actual Scheduler is running in, the following entries should be added to DynamoDB Workloads table: CrossAccountRole and CrossAccountRoleExternalId.
+It will allow Scheduler to Assume a Role and perform actions in remote account.
+Both DynamoDB entries are required for this feature.
+More details about Assuming roles can be found [here]|(https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_cross-account-with-roles.html)

 #### Orderly Workload Lifecycle Execution
 Stopping and Starting instances in an orderly manner may involve starting and stopping Tiers in a particular order, after all, you may not want to start your Web tier without having started your App Server tier or DB tier for that matter, so sequencing may be important for non-trivial workloads.
 When starting a Tier, you may want to wait for one Tier to complete some initialization prior to sequencing to the next Tier in the dependency chain.
 So, inter-tier orchestration may be important to you.